Rebranding in the life sciences.

 Your brand-story is the distillation and articulation of your life science marketing position into public-facing marketing communications.
 The primary function of your brand-story is to translate your business strategy and position (private) into accessible verbal, visual, tactile, auditory etc. life science marketing messages (public) that can be clearly understood by your external life science audiences.

 There are many components to your brand-story, including your name, tagline, corporate identity, messages, fonts, look and feel (design style), image treatment (e.g., we are going to use soft-focus black-and-white images only), archetype and specific images.
-Your brand-story is the distillation and articulation of your position into public-facing marketing communications.

 Given all these diverse components, creating your brand-story to drive life science marketing is not a trivial undertaking.
 Every aspect of your brand-story should work together to communicate the attributes you want your life science audiences to associate with your organization, products or services.
 The creation of your brand-story is typically the remit of your life science marketing strategy and design team, which can be internal or external to your organization.